hedisdb/hedis/README.md

 # MySQL example:
 #
-# Query one record from "user" table on "mysqltest" connector
+# Query one record at "user" table on "mysqltest" connector
 GET "mysqltest://select * from user limit 1"
 ```

-### SCAN
+### SCAN, and so on.

 TODO